Operation Graffham: Impact

 Overall the operation appeared to meet few of its initial aims.
 The political approach did lead to an increased discussion among the lower levels of Swedish officialdom as to the possibility of an invasion in Norway.
 However, it failed to convince the higher levels of government (with the exception of Nordenskiöld, who did not communicate his beliefs to anyone).
 Even the purchase of Norwegian securities went unnoticed.
 The overriding belief within the Swedish government was that any invasion of Norway would be diversionary, and that the European mainland would always be the main target of the Allies.

 Graffham was envisioned as a way to bolster the aims of Fortitude North, and overall this aspect of the plan was successful.
-German documents, captured after the war, showed that, although they did not believe Norway to be the main invasion target, the Fortitude North units were considered capable of a diversionary attack.
+German documents captured after the war showed that although they did not believe Norway to be the main invasion target, the Fortitude North units were considered capable of a diversionary attack.
 As a result of the deceptions, German forces in Scandinavia were put on higher alert and were not transferred south to reinforce France.

-The extent to which both Graffham and Fortitude North influenced German strategy in Scandinavia is disputed, with some historians arguing that very little of either deception reached the enemy.
-While others argue that the existence of fictional units in Scotland helped confirm German fears of a diversionary attack in the region.
+The extent to which both Graffham and Fortitude North influenced German strategy in Scandinavia is disputed.
+Some historians argue that very little of either deception reached the enemy, and others argue that the existence of fictional units in Scotland helped confirm German fears of a diversionary attack in the region.